-Business View Magazine interviews Jevorn Scott, Massy Technologies Applied Imaging’s Regional Business Manager – Caribbean best practices.
+Business View Caribbean interviews Jevorn Scott, Massy Technologies Applied Imaging’s Regional Business Manager – Caribbean best practices.

 Massy Technologies Applied Imaging, since 2007, a part of the Massy Group of companies, began life as Pereira & Company, a stationery and office supply dealer, founded in 1923.
 Since its earliest days, the company owners have tried to stay ahead of the curve, maintain its relevance, and incorporate new brands and technologies in order to, in the words of Jevorn Scott, Massy Technologies Applied Imaging’s Regional Business Manager, “transform our customers’ office environment.”